GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 <summary><b>Given a scenario: choose when to use `terraform workspace` to create workspaces</b></summary>
 <br>

-* Each Terraform configuration has an associated backend that defines how Terraform executes operations and where Terraform stores persistent data, such as State.
+* Each Terraform configuration has an associated backend that defines how Terraform executes operations and where Terraform stores persistent data, such as State (`terraform.tfstate`).
-* This persistent data belongs to a **workspace**, by default one-to-one mapping
+* This persistent data belongs to a **workspace**, by default and initially has a one-to-one mapping containing `.tf` configuration and `terraform.tfstate`.
 * Having some backends supporting multiple named workspaces, allows multiple states to be associated with a single configuration
+	* I.E, the configuration only has one backend, but allows deployment of multiple distinct instances of that config without additional backends and configurations
+	* **Workspaces are not appropriate for deployments requiring separate credentials and access controls**
 * Multiple workspaces are acceptable with the following backends:
 	* AzureRM
 	* Consul